Updated May 28, 2021

-The Government of Canada and the United States have advised against non-essential travel currently, and those who do travel will have to undertake a 14 day self-quarantine period on return with more limited options to return home.
+The Government of Canada and the United States have advised against non-essential travel currently.
+Canadians who do travel will have to undertake a 14 day self-quarantine period on return.

-For those with imminent travel in the next 90 days, please contact us about options to defer your travel now.
-For those with travel beyond this time period, most camps and lodges are taking the stance that the travel will take place as planned and you should adopt and wait and see approach.
+For those with imminent travel in the next 90 days, please contact us about options to defer your travel to a later date.
+For those with travel beyond this time period, most camps and lodges are taking the stance that you should adopt and wait and see approach.

 Generally speaking, if you wish to cancel your holiday then you would need to recover your monies through cancelation insurance purchased before COVID-19 was ‘known event’.
-Alternatively, most camps, lodges and tour operates are offering to rebook your holiday for 2021.
+This would still apply even if you originally postponed your trip once.
+Alternatively, most camps, lodges and tour operates are offering to rebook your holiday for 2022, or even beyond.
 Please note this policy differs for each provider, and we can help you understand your options.

 What if I want to cancel now?

 If you were hoping to cancel with refund, you should be able to do so if you had cancellation insurance in place before COVID-19 was a known event due to the level being raised.
-Please check with your insurance company.
+Please check with your insurance company as each one has differing policies in place.
 We would be happy to assist you in getting you the documentation you need to make a claim.

 Why you should consider waiting to cancel

-If you have travel planned that is more than three to six months away, it may be prudent to take a ‘wait and see’ approach to see how the situation unfolds over the next few months.
-As the situation changes, we are seeing more generous cancelation and deferral policies being brought out by hotels, lodges, tour operators and airlines daily.
-These policies may become more generous or forgiving over time, and it is entirely possible that closer to your final payment date you may have more options to defer your travel with less financial impact.
+If you have travel planned that is more than three months away, it may be prudent to take a ‘wait and see’ approach to see how the situation unfolds over the next few months.
+As more people in North America are vaccinated, research and real-world results tell us that the risk of contracting and transmitting COVID-19 diminished significantly.
+We remain hopeful that governments will move towards reducing and lifting barriers to international travel for vaccinated passengers, especially as we move towards an internationally recognized ‘vaccine passport’.
 We understand it can be hard to fight the urge to cancel now, but waiting may be the best financial decision you can make, at least up until your final balance is due.